hh23485/logseq_brain/pages/Learn little about Spark.md

 				- How to run on multiple machines?
 			- ![Slide5.jpg](../assets/Slide5_1680192445315_0.jpg)
-	- ## Why need big data framework like MapReduce? collapsed:: true
+	- ## Why need big data framework like MapReduce?
-		- Just write how to deal with action like local simple functions, no worry about these ((6425b521-2d4b-4ad3-8acb-57489ff1f572))
+		- Just write how to deal with action like local simple functions, no worry about these ((642e3f84-9a3c-412b-b02e-791095044578)) collapsed:: true
 			- Write Map function
 			- Write Reduce function
-		- Common features of big data frameworks #.ol
+		- Common features of big data frameworks #.ol collapsed:: true
 			- **Distributed computing**: Big data frameworks enable parallel processing of data across multiple nodes in a cluster.
 			- **Fault tolerance**: Big data frameworks can handle node failures in a cluster and automatically reassign work to other nodes.
 			- **Data storage and management**: Big data frameworks provide tools for storing and managing large amounts of data across distributed systems.
 			- **Data processing and analysis**: Big data frameworks offer a wide range of tools for processing and analyzing data at scale.
-	- ## Why use Spark instead of MapReduce? collapsed:: true
+	- ## Why use Spark instead of MapReduce?
 		- MapReduce has some drawbacks in its implementation
 			- Map Reduce has limited expressive power, while many data processing requires higher-level expressions, such as `Join`, `Zip`, `FlatMap`, `Sum`, `Max`, etc. background-color:: red